Decompilation pipeline

 refers to the group identifier.

-This might seem illogical at first, but makes sense under consideration of how the default actions, such as decompile
+This might seem illogical at first, but makes sense when considering the construction of default actions, such as decompile

-, are constructed.
-In order to derive this action, Ghidra walks through the hierarchy of the universal action.
-At every step it tests whether the current action or rule has a group identifier that matches any of the member names of the default group.
-If yes, the action/rule is included, otherwise it is skipped.
-This keeps the overall structure of the universal action, but simply deactivates certain actions; deactivating action groups would however change the overall structure and may lead to unpredictable results.
+.
+To derive this action, Ghidra walks through the hierarchy of the universal action.
+At every step it tests if the current action or rule has a group identifier that matches any of the member names of the default group.
+If yes, it includes the action or rule, otherwise it skips it.
+This keeps the main structure of the universal action, but deactivates certain actions.
+In comparison, deactivating action groups would change the main structure and might lead to unpredictable results.